 The economic impact that this could have on the Australian economy could be significant.
 Therefore, policy writers will need to make changes that were considerate of many factors so that they didnt have detrimental consequences to the market.

 Property investment is a wealth generation tool that gives the property owner greater financial security.
 Most property investors prefer to invest in an asset that they can see and feel, and they also like to diversify their portfolio by buying a mixture of property.

 Many property investors typically use the equity that theyve built-up in other property to buy another investment property.
 Equity occurs when the amount you owe on a property is less than the capital value of the property.
 For instance, lets say your home is worth $700,000, but you only owe $300,000 on the property.
 You, therefore, have $400,000 in equity that you can use to secure an investment against, or you may like to refinance your mortgage making it more affordable.

 Of course, before you refinance it pays to research the market and compare home loans.
-Financial advisors suggest a home loan that is at least one percent less than your current home loan will save you more long-term.
+Financial advisors suggest a home loan that is at least 1% less than your current home loan will save you more long-term.

 Do you want to know more about investment property loans?
-Then contact eChoice, we can help YOU find the right mortgage.
+Then contact eChoice and find the right home loan for YOU today.